alphagov/govuk-accessibility-reports/README.md

 Project containing numerous report generators to monitor accessibility on GOV.UK.

+## What it is and how it works

+This project contains a number of report generators, which each create a specific accessibility report; this might be finding all pages where the headings of a page don't follow a particular ordering, or all pages that have links with the same URLs but different link texts.

+Typically, generating these reports require access to two sources of data to generate the reports - the content items which represent GOV.UK pages and the HTML of said pages.
+To get this from GOV.UK itself would require over 500K HTTP requests, which would take a long time to compute, would be an unnecessary overhead for the serving applications and is prone to numerous errors (timeouts, exceeding rate-limits etc).
+As the number of accessibility reports we generate increases, processing each of them in this way becomes more unsustainable.

+The purpose of this project, the raison d'être, is to create an alternative approach to generating these reports.
+The first way it does this is by relying on a copy of the GOV.UK mirror content and preprocessed content store locally, thereby eliminating all HTTP requests.
+Secondly, it runs all of the report generators simultaneously and streams the outputs to separate report files on disk as the process is running.
+It achieves this by using the `multiprocessing` package to process each batch of content items, with each batch running over all of the mirror content (made of up HTML files) exactly once

+### The technical details

+The following is a technical breakdown of the report generation process:

+- First, the `ReportRunner` takes all of the content items from the preprocessed content store and splits them up into batches (controlled by the `content_item_batch_size` setting in `report-config.yaml`).
+- Each batch is then processed in parallel by the `multiprocessing` package, with each of the report generators run for a given content item and HTML content of that particular page and the result written to a multiprocessing `Queue`.
+- The `Queue` for each report generator is consumed by a separate process which writes to the output CSV file for that report.

+Through this structure, we can run multiple report generators in parallel have them write their output to a `Queue` continuously, and have the output CSVs written asynchronously.
+This helps to manage memory consumed on the machine as we're always writing to output CSVs (in tandem with the config settings to manage batch and buffer sizes).

+## Prerequisites

+To use the report runner, you'll need to have a local copy of the preprocessed content store (available from the S3 `govuk-data-infrastructure-integration` bucket, with prefix `knowledge-graph/DATE_OF_YOUR_CHOICE/preprocessed_content_store_DATE_OF_YOUR_CHOICE.csv.gz`).
+You should download this file via the `gds-cli` + AWS CLI to avoid issues when downloading via the console, an example of which might look like:

+`gds aws govuk-integration-poweruser aws s3 cp s3://govuk-data-infrastructure-integration/knowledge-graph/2020-08-14/ preprocessed_content_store_140820.csv.gz /Users/joebloggs/Downloads/preprocessed_content_store_140820.csv.gz`

+You'll also need a copy of the mirror content (a collection of HTML files used by the mirrors).
+You should use the `govuk-production-mirror-replica` bucket.
+This should also be downloaded via the `gds-cli` + AWS CLI (you may wish to use the `--assume-role-ttl` flag as the mirror is a large download and can take some time - setting to `180m` (180 minutes) should be reasonable).
+An example command might look like:

+`gds aws govuk-production-poweruser --assume-role-ttl 180m aws s3 cp s3://govuk-production-mirror-replica/www.gov.uk
+/User/joebloggs/Downloads/govuk-production-mirror-replica --recursive`

+## Getting started

+To get started, you should be running Python 3.7.
+Navigate to the project root (where this README is located) and install required packages via `pip install -r requirements.txt`.

+Next, you should configure which reports you'd like to generate by going into `report-config.yaml` and setting the `skip` property of the reports you require to `false`.
+No reports are set to run by default, in order to ensure that only the reports you require are generated (as generating more reports results in a longer processing time).

+Once you've enabled the reports you'd like to generate in the config, run the following to generate the reports:

+`python -m src.scripts.run_accessibility_reports`

+This may take some time and you'll be informed of progress.
+Once complete, the reports will be saved in the `data` directory.

+## Creating a new report

+To create a new report, you should first add a report generator into the `report_generators` directory and inherit from the `BaseReportGenerator`.
+You will then have to implement three methods:

+- `filename()`: the name of the file that you want the report to be saved out as (must include the `.csv` extension)
+- `headers()`: an array of the names of the headers that your report should contain
+- `preprocess_page(content_item, html)`: the main component of your report generator, which takes a content item from the preprocessed content store and the HTML content of that page, runs some computation and returns an array which corresponds to the output for that page to be included in the report CSV

+Once you have created the report generator, you should add a new entry to the `reports` property in the `report-config.yaml` config file representing this report.
+The entry should contain:

+- `name`: the human-friendly name of the report to be used in console output (i.e. `Heading accessibility report`)
+- `filename`: the name of the Python module for your report generator (including the `.py` extension) (i.e `heading_ordering_report_generator.py`)
+- `class`: the name of the class for your report generator (i.e. `HeadingOrderingReportGenerator`)
+- `skip`: whether to run or skip this report - ensure this is set to `true` when committed

+For testing, you may wish to set the `total_content_items` property in the `report-config.yaml` config file to a low number (i.e. `1000`).
+This limits the report generators run to only be run against the first `total_content_items` content items, meaning you'll get output faster.

+## Configuration settings

+There are a number of configuration settings defined in the `report-config.yaml` file, under the `settings` property (the `reports` property is covered in the previous section)

+- `turbo_mode`: setting this to `true` increases the number of workers (processes) used when running the report generators for a batch of preprocessed content items, to 8x the number of available CPUs on the machine (defaults to `false` so that your machine doesn't become unresponsive, which runs at 0.8x the number of available CPUs)
+- `html_content_dir_path`: the absolute path to the directory containing the HTML content from the GOV.UK mirrors
+- `preprocessed_content_store_path`: the absolute path to the preprocessed content store (gzipped) file
+- `total_content_items`: the total number of content items to process.
+Set to a low number for testing and a high number when running the report for real (defaults to `1000`)
+- `content_item_batch_size`: the number of content items that should be contained in a batch, to be parallel-executed by the `multiprocessing` package (defaults to `50000`)
+- `csv_writer_buffer_size`: the number of rows to cache in-memory for each report before writing them out to the appropriate report CSV (defaults to `500`)

 ##  Installing pre-commit hooks

 This repo uses the Python package `pre-commit` (https://pre-commit.com) to manage pre-commit hooks.
 Pre-commit hooks are